Multivariate density estimation from privatised data: universal consistency and minimax rates: Minimax lower bound

 For a constant $L > 0$, we now consider the \emph{Lipschitz class} $\Flipd(L)$ defined as the class of all densities $f\colon \R^d \to \R$ vanishing outside $[0,1]^d$ and satisfying the Lipschitz condition

 where $\lVert \, \cdot \, \rVert$ denotes the Euclidean norm of $\R^d$.

-The following theorem complements the convergence rate derived in Theorem~\ref{Thm:prate} by a lower bound that matches the upper bound.
-Its proof essentially relies on an appropriate information theoretical inequality between Kullback-Leibler divergence of the privatised data on the one side and the squared total-variation distance of the raw data on the other side which has been derived by Duchi, Jordan and Wainwright \citep{DuJoWa18} and is cited in Section~\ref{s:proofs}. \begin{theorem}[Private lower bound for $\Flipd$] For all sufficiently large $L$, we have
+The following theorem complements the convergence rate derived in Theorem~\ref{Thm:prate} by a lower bound.
+Its proof essentially relies on an appropriate information theoretical inequality between Kullback-Leibler divergence of the privatised data on the one side and the squared total-variation distance of the raw data on the other side, which has been derived in \citep{DuJoWa18} and is stated in Section~\ref{s:proofs}.